GDGVIT/dsc-afterhours/README.md

 ## Instructions to run

-* Pre-requisites-
+* Pre-requisites

 		-  python 3.7 or 3.8

 		-  dependencies from requirements.txt

 <br>
 First, clone this repository onto your system. <br>
-Navigate to this repository, create a virtual environment and activate it.
+Navigate to this repository, create a virtual environment and activate it.<br>
 Next ,create a virtual environment and install the packages from requirements.txt <br>

-# Directions to install
+### Directions to install

 ```bash
 cd path/to/folder